NDecision/Banzai/README.md

 The [Banzai.NLog package](https://www.nuget.org/packages/Banzai.NLog/) will allow you to log to NLog.

-The [Banzai.Serilog package](https://www.nuget.org/packages/Banzai.Serilog/) will allow you to log to NLog.
+The [Banzai.Serilog package](https://www.nuget.org/packages/Banzai.Serilog/) will allow you to log to Serilog.

 Obviously, you must configure Log4Net or NLog as you normally would.